-- There are some materials that will inhibit or prevent Amazing Mold Putty from curing properly so it is important to know what your master is made from.
+There are some materials that will inhibit or prevent silicone putty from curing properly so it is important to know what your master is made from.
 These materials include vinyl, sulphur (clays) superglue, latex, neoprene and natural rubbers.
 If you are not 100% sure if the master material you are using is compatible, we recommend testing a small area prior to making the entire mold.
 That way you can avoid wasting molding material.

 After you have successfully made your mold you can move onto the really fun part and make a glow in the dark resin cast from your mold.

-- Amazing Casting Resin – we used white casting resin, as the set-up time is only 10 minutes and we couldn’t wait to see the final result of our glow in the dark reindeer.
+Resin or Epoxy – we used the Amazing White Casting resin, as the set-up time is only 10 minutes and we couldn’t wait to see the final result of our glow in the dark reindeer.
 Techno Glow now also offers FastCast that works exactly the same.
-As with the Amazing Mold Putty, please make sure that the product is stored and used out of the reach of children.
+As with the putty, please make sure that the product is stored and used out of the reach of children.

-The Amazing Casting Resin comes in two parts, side “A” and side “B” that are mixed together in equal parts.
+Most resins comes in two parts, side “A” and side “B” that are mixed together in equal parts.
 There are some other resin products that get mixed at other ratios.
 We used white casting resin because the set-up time is only 10 minutes.
-However, the Amazing Casting Resin also comes in clear, which takes 24 hours to dry.
-We would highly recommend using the clear resin for the ultimate glow.
+However, resin and epoxies also comes in clear, which takes 24 hours to cure.
+We would highly recommend using the clear resin for a better and brighter glow.

-The manufacturer recommends mixing at least half an ounce (14.174 grams) of each side to ensure that you have a proper mix ratio and that the resin will cure properly.
-(For example, the preferred method of mixing is to pour side “A” into side “B”, which reduces the amount of air introduced into the mixture.
+The resin manufacturer recommends mixing at least ½ an ounce (14.174 grams) of each side to ensure that you have a proper mix ratio and that the resin will cure properly.
+For example, the preferred method of mixing is to pour side “A” into side “B”, which reduces the amount of air introduced into the mixture.
 If you were to mix only ¼ of an ounce of each side of the product, the residue left in the “A” cup would be enough to throw off the mix ratio and would affect the resin’s ability to cure.
-This level of precision is less critical in batches of resin over ½ an ounce.}
+This level of precision is less critical in batches of resin over ½ an ounce.

-Once your have thoroughly mixed side “A” with the Technoglowproducts.com glow-in-the-dark powder, pour it gently and slowly into side “B”.
+Once your have thoroughly mixed side “A” with your choice of glow in the dark powder, pour it gently and slowly into side “B”.
 Smooth sided, flat bottom cups are best for effective mixing.
 The mixed resin becomes hot and sticky to the touch so it is crucial that you allow enough space in the mixing cup to avoid spillage.
 DO NOT USE STYROFOAM!

-Tilt your mold the way you might if you were pouring a beverage into a glass, and slowly pour the resin into the cavity of your mold.
+Tilt your mold sideways as if you were pouring a beverage into a glass, and slowly pour the resin into the cavity of your mold.
 This will help prevent unwanted air bubbles from forming.

 The resin is ready to be removed from the mold in 5 – 15 minutes depending on the mass/volume of the material that is being cast.
 Our final reindeer was ready in just 10 minutes!

 After removing the cured cast from the mold, trim off any small excess pieces with a utility knife on a self-healing cutting mask.
 If you do not have a self healing cut matt, perhaps you have an old unused cutting board.
 For a completely smooth finish, touch up those areas with a small rotary tool.

-Overall, we were delighted with how easy it was to use the technoglowproducts.com glow in the dark powder with the Amazing Mold Putty and the Amazing Casting Resin to create our own simple but unique holiday ornament.
+Overall, we were delighted with how easy it was to use glow in the dark powder with resin epoxy to create our own simple but unique holiday ornament.
 We think our glow in the dark reindeer looks great hanging in the window!
 In fact we love him so much we will soon have an entire herd as we have been making them in different colors.
 The glow in the dark christmas tree is now hanging permanent in the guest bedroom.
 It almost looks like one of those tree shaped car fresheners.
 People just love it glowing all night long.

 There are so many things that you can make with glow in the dark powder, and resins.
 Use your imagination and have fun creating your own ideas.
-We would love to post your pictures in our project gallery so please share your creativity with us.
+We would love for you to post your pictures on instgram and tag us with #technoglow.